 That said, not all Thai massages are created equal.
 On Christmas, we treated ourselves to a massage at Arisara on Nimmanhaemin Road (3 minute walk from Maya)—it was splendid!

 #6.)
 Visit Pai or Chiang Rai

 If you have a couple days to spare, the towns of Pai and Chiang Rai are both 3 hours from Chiang Mai and are 100% worth visiting.

 Pai is a stunning little town with a hippy vibe.
-Chiang Rai has my favorite three temples in all of Thailand (The White Temple, Blue Temple, and Black House).
+Chiang Rai is a dream destination for temple lovers—home to three of my favorite temples in all of Thailand (The White Temple, Blue Temple, and Black House).

 That said, whatever you do—DO NOT RENT A SCOOTER TO DO THIS TRIP FROM CHIANG MAI.

 I wanted to be cool and ride from Chiang Mai to Pai….and I ended up with a shattered wrist, multiple surgeries in Bangkok, and a year of recovery (and missing out on fun travel activities).